enaut/pslink/README.md

 4. `pslink runserver`

     If everything is set up correctly this command will start the service.
-You should now be able to go to your url at [http://localhost/app/] and be presented with a login screen.
+You should now be able to go to your url at [http://localhost/app/](http://localhost/app/) and you should be presented with a login screen where you can login with the credentials you just created (use the username not the email).

 ### Run the service